This post may contain affiliate links. Learn more.

 It’s best to machine-wash silk blends, or you can machine-wash them on a delicate cycle.

-The 10 best thermal underwear for men in 2020
+The 10 best thermal underwear for men

 - Exceptional warmth